Tennis

 Roger Federer is his tennis idol

-Berrettini was just two years old when Roger Federer made his ATP Tour debut in 1998, and through his formative years as a teenage player with potential it is Federer that Berrettini has looked up to and hoped to emulate.
-Federer is now retired but Berrettini has been lucky enough to face his idol twice.
-Once at Wimbledon in 2019 and the second time at the Nitto ATP Finals in the same same year.
+Even though tennis legend Roger Federer is now retired, Berrettini has been lucky enough to face his idol twice – once at Wimbledon in 2019 and the second time at the Nitto ATP Finals in the same same year.
 Both were losses to the Swiss legend.
 A third meeting was due at the French Open in 2021, but Federer withdrew before a ball was hit and Berrettini received a walkover.

-"The loss to Federer at Wimbledon.
-It was significant and beautiful because I played against my idol in what was probably the most important court in the world.
-It has taught me so much."
+"The loss to Federer at Wimbledon was significant and beautiful, because I played against my idol on probably the most important court in the world.
+It taught me so much," he recalls.

 05